pandukaneluwala/PandukaNeluwala.github.io/index.md

 - **URC Research Award 2024** — *University of Peradeniya*
   Awarded for Outstanding Research Contribution at the University of Peradeniya in 2024.
+- **Certificates of Commendation ** — *Faculty of Engineeirng, University of Peradeniya*
+  Awarded for achievements and excellence in research during 2022-23 at the Faculty Research Excellence Awards-2024
 - **Furuichi Kimatake Prize** — *The University of Tokyo*
   Awarded for an Outstanding Master’s Thesis.
 - **S. D. & C. C. Award** — *Institution of Engineers, Sri Lanka (IESL)*